11 Ways for High Earners to Reduce Taxable Income [2023]

 The income from tax-exempt bonds is usually exempt from all income taxes, including federal, state, and local taxes.
 Even the interest payments from the income may be exempt from taxes.

-Of course, municipal bonds usually earn less income than other taxable bonds, but they can still be a worthwhile strategy for reducing your tax burden.
+Of course, municipal bonds typically earn less income than other taxable bonds, but they can still be a worthwhile strategy for reducing your tax burden.
 You can decide whether they are worth it by calculating the bond’s tax-equivalent yield.

 4. Sell Inherited Real Estate